-A. Created; membership; appointment; removal.
-There is hereby created a city planning and zoning commission, which shall consist of not less than seven nor more than nine members, all to be appointed by the mayor, who may remove any member of the commission, after public hearing, for inefficiency, neglect of duty, malfeasance in office, or the absence from four consecutive meetings or the absence from half or more meetings during a one-year period.
-(Code 1961, § 2-80)
+- A. Created; Membership; Appointment; Removal.
+There is hereby created a Planning and Zoning Commission, which shall consist of not less than seven nor more than nine members, all to be appointed by the Mayor, who may remove any member of the Planning and Zoning Commission, after public hearing, for inefficiency, neglect of duty, malfeasance in office, or the absence from four consecutive meetings or the absence from half or more meetings during a one-year (Code 1961, § 2-80) - B. Compensation; Term; Vacancies.
+All members of the Planning and Zoning Commission shall serve without compensation and shall hold no other public office, except that they may also serve as members of any duly constituted regional commission of which the City forms a part.
+The members of the Planning and Zoning Commission shall hold office for five-year staggered terms.
+If a vacancy occurs otherwise than by an expiration of term, it shall be filled by appointment by the Mayor for the unexpired term.
+(Code 1961, § 2-81)

-- B. Compensation; term; vacancies.
-All members of the city planning and zoning commission shall serve without compensation and shall hold no other public office, except that they may also serve as members of any duly constituted regional commission of which the city forms a part.
-The members of the commission shall hold office for five-year staggered terms.
-If a vacancy occurs otherwise than by an expiration of term, it shall be filled by appointment by the mayor for the unexpired term.
-(Code 1961, § 2-81) - C. Officers; meetings; rules; records.
-The city planning and zoning commission shall elect a chairman from its members and create and fill such other of its offices as it may determine.
+C. Officers; Meetings; Rules; Records.
+The Planning and Zoning Commission shall elect a chairman from its members and create and fill such other of its offices as it may determine.
 The term of chairman shall be one year, with eligibility for reelection.
-The commission shall hold at least one regular meeting in each month.
-It shall adopt rules for transaction of business and shall keep a record of its resolutions, transactions, findings and determinations, which record shall be a public record.
+The Planning and Zoning Commission shall hold at least one regular meeting in each month as necessary.
+It shall adopt rules for transaction of business and shall keep a record of its resolutions, transactions, findings and determinations, which record shall be public a record.
 (Code 1961, § 2-82)

-D. Employees; expenditures.
+D. Employees; Expenditures.

-- 1. The city planning and zoning commission may appoint with the advice and consent of the mayor and council such employees as it may deem necessary for its work and may also contract with planning experts, engineers, architects and other consultants for such services as it may require. - 2.
-The expenditures of the commission, exclusive of those made from funds received by gift, shall be within the amounts appropriated for that purpose by the mayor and council.
-(Code 1961, § 2-83) - E. Powers and duties.
-The city planning and zoning commission shall exercise all of the powers and duties conferred by R.S.
-33:101-R.S.
+- 1. The Planning and Zoning Commission may appoint with the advice and consent of the Mayor and City Council such employees as it may deem necessary for its work and may also contract with planning experts, engineers, architects and other consultants for such services as it may require. - 2.
+The expenditures of the Planning and Zoning Commission, exclusive of those made from funds received by gift, shall be within the amounts appropriated for that purpose by the Mayor and City Council.
+(Code 1961, § 2-83) - E. Powers and Duties.
+The Planning and Zoning Commission shall exercise all of the powers and duties conferred by the Louisiana Revised Statutes R.S.
+33:101 R.S.
 33:119.
-(Code 1961, § 2-84) - F. Authority to act as municipal zoning commission; meetings; powers and duties.
-The city planning and zoning commission shall serve as a municipal zoning commission; and when acting as such, it shall hold separate meetings with separate minutes and records.
-When acting as the municipal zoning commission, it shall exercise all of the powers and duties conferred by R.S.
-33:4721-R.S.
+(Code 1961, § 2-84) - F. Authority to Act as Municipal Zoning Commission; Meetings; Powers and Duties.
+The Planning and Zoning Commission shall serve as a municipal zoning commission; and when acting as such, it shall hold separate meetings with separate minutes and records.
+When acting as the municipal zoning commission, it shall exercise all of the powers and duties conferred by the Louisiana Revised Statutes R.S.
+33:4721 R.S.
 33:4729.
 (Code 1961, § 2-85)